Nomercy10/ecommerce-micro-services/README.md

 ## Installation

 ### Postman
+- Requires Postman to run the APIs
-Import `ecommerce microservice demo.postman_collection.json` in your postman for the API testing
+- Use `ecommerce microservice demo.postman_collection.json` from the repo root and import in your postman.

 #### Users
 Requires [Node.js](https://nodejs.org/) v10+ to run.